Saw Accident Attorney

 Knowledgeable Construction Injury Lawyer Serving New York City and Westchester

 Construction sites are some of the most hazardous workplaces in New York City and across the United States.
 According to the Nation’s Occupational Health and Safety Administration, about 15 percent of the people who are killed in a workplace accident each year are construction employees.
-Many building site incidents involve unsafe table saws, circular saws, skill saws, and other electric saws.
+Our New York City and Westchester saw accident lawyers know that many building site incidents involve unsafe table saws, circular saws, skill saws, and other electric saws.
 New York victims of these events can rely on experienced construction accident attorney Michael H. Joseph, who has represented people who were injured in saw accidents for more than two decades.
 The construction accident attorneys at the Law Office of Michael H. Joseph have helped people hurt by defective saws in Manhattan, the Bronx, Brooklyn, Queens, Westchester, Rockland, pursue the compensation that they deserve.
 At the Law Office of Michael H. Joseph, PLLC, we will negotiate on your behalf and forcefully represent your interests in the courtroom.
 Call us today to speak with our New York City saw accidents lawyers at (212) 858-0503 or for a consultation with our Westchester saw accident attorneys call (914) 574-8330 to discuss your case.

 Protect Your Rights and Seek Compensation for Your Injuries